petekp/iOS-StoryboardPushSegue-Swift/README.md

-This is an example of a basic Push segue between two scenes made with Storyboard.
+This is an example of a basic Push segue between two scenes using Storyboard and Swift.
+The title bar has been removed from the Navigation Controller to provide a full canvas for static comps.
 Useful for quick flow prototyping.
-The title bar has been removed from the Navigation Controller to provide a full canvas for static comps.

 ## How it works